 Bloom and grow forever'

-In this series of short essays, Julian Woolford re-examines the musical from seven different perspectives, revealing the ways in which it continues to impact the twenty first century.
+In this series of short essays, Julian Woolford re-examines the musical from seven different perspectives, revealing the ways in which it continues to impact the 21st century.

 Acknowledgements 'Do': Rodgers, Hammerstein and The Sound of Music 'Re': The ghosts of the von Trapps 'Mi': How do you solve a problem like the ‘ploovie’?
 'Fa': What’s a ‘kidsical’?
 'Sol': It’s not just a musical – It’s an event!
 'La': Bless my homeland forever 'Ti': ‘Til you find your dream That will bring us back to ‘Do’ Index

 Julian Woolford is Head of Musical Theatre at Guildford School of Acting, University of Surrey.
 He has worked extensively in British theatre as a director and writer, and has directed national tours of Oklahoma!, Carousel and South Pacific, as well as the Lebanese and Egyptian premieres of The Sound of Music.